 This 1930 Penny has a superb reverse.

-Select a 1930 Penny that is visually very attractive and has no obvious defects from its time in circulation.
+We follow a very simple rule when it comes to 1930 Pennies.
+We only consider coins that are visually very attractive and have no obvious defects from their time in circulation.

-The reason is simply that the coins were used, with the majority very well used, before collectors discovered their existence.
-Which means that many of the coins had been handled, mishandled, dropped, scratched or rattled around in change.
+The reason is simply that 1930 Pennies were used, with the majority very well used, before collectors discovered their existence.
+Which means that most of the coins had been handled, mishandled, dropped, scratched or rattled around in change.

 And a superb obverse.

 Question ... where do you find a quality 1930 Penny below $25,000?
 The answer ... very rarely.

 Once sold we know this coin will be almost impossible to replace.

 Over the next three weeks we are offering a Choice Uncirculated 1930 Melbourne Mint Sovereign with every 1930 Penny sold.

 This offer makes the acquisition of a great 1930 Penny even greater.